 Top 5 Time Management Tips for Freelancers

-If you're just getting started on the freelance path, or you need a reminder of how to make your time work for you, these time management tips are for you.
+Whether you're just getting started on the freelance path, or you need a reminder of how to make your workday productive, these time management tips will help.

 Freelancers often have a flexible schedule.
 One of the most common mistakes new freelancers make is taking advantage of that flexibility, and using it as an excuse to procrastinate.
 The best way to avoid painting yourself into a corner, time-wise, is to set a schedule and stick to it.

-The dirty little secret of freelancing is that much of the time, it's a 9 to 5 job – or 10 to 6, or 8 to 4.
-Whatever the precise hours, they're likely to be during the day, when your clients are working.
-If you're not around to answer the phone when they call, you're likely to find yourself out of a gig, or passed over for the next assignment that comes along.
+The dirty little secret of freelancing is that much of the time, it's a 9-to-5 job – or 10-to-6, or 8-to-4.
+Whatever your schedule, you’re likely to be working during the day, when your clients are at the office.
+If you're not around to answer the phone when they call, you might find yourself out of a gig, or passed over for the next assignment that comes along.

 And speaking of enjoying the rest of your life, while you're planning out your time, don't forget to leave some for not-working, as well.

-When deadlines loom, you'll have to burn the midnight oil to get things done.
-Make sure there's enough midnight oil left to burn by giving yourself a work-free day or two on a regular basis – and take a vacation, even if it means planning ahead and being careful about finances.
+When deadlines loom, you'll have to put in extra hours to get things done.
+Make sure there are enough hours in the day by having a regular stopping time.
+You should also give yourself a work-free day or two on a regular basis – and take a vacation, even though it means planning ahead and being careful about finances.

 At the end of the allotted time, it should become clear if you're wasting hours on social media or just failing to bill appropriately for time spent on a project.
 Either way, you can adapt accordingly.

-The downside of being a super-productive and reliable freelancer in a world where most people frankly don’t do what they say is that clients come to rely on you.
+The downside of being a super-productive and reliable freelancer in a world where most people frankly don’t follow through is that clients come to rely on you.
 What's wrong with that?
 Absolutely nothing, as long as you remember that you're not an employee, and they're, quite literally, not the boss of you.

 As a freelancer, your responsibility is to do what you say you're going to do, to the best of your ability, to help your client achieve their goals.
 You do this in exchange for money.
 No matter how much you like the work or the client, don't forget that essential fact.
 Your loyalty should be to yourself and your business.
-All your other choices about which clients to take—and keep—should extend from there.
+All your other choices about which clients to take—and keep—should proceed from there.

-But, if at any point, you start to feel like your client has fallen into the habit of telling, not asking you, to do more work, start gently establishing boundaries ASAP.
+But if at any point, you start to feel like your client has fallen into the habit of telling, not asking you, to do more work, start gently establishing boundaries ASAP.
 It's not helpful to anyone if you both get confused about the way things work.
-Which brings us to...